Medicare’s Annual Open Enrollment begins October 15, and with it beneficiaries will once again be faced with a dizzying array of coverage options.

 This year’s Medicare Communications and Marketing Guidelines (MCMG) aren’t changing.
 They are the same as those issued in 2018 with the modifications from 2019.
 (See our article from last year: CMS Revised Marketing Guidelines for 2020 Are Good for Plans, Harmful for Beneficiaries.)

 General guidelines include barring MA plans from providing inaccurate or misleading information, discriminating or engaging in activities that could mislead or confuse beneficiaries or misrepresenting the plan.
-MA plan sponsors must make their plans available to all beneficiaries (except the Special Needs Plans that are designed for certain populations, such as those dually eligible for Medicare and Medi-Cal or for those with chronic health conditions), and are prohibited from discrimination based on race, ethnicity, national origin, religion, gender, sex, age, mental or physical disability, health status, receipt of health care, claims experience, medical history, genetic information, evidence of insurability, or geographic location.
+MA plan sponsors must make their plans available to all beneficiaries (except the Special Needs Plans that are for those dually eligible for Medicare and Medi-Cal), and are prohibited from discrimination based on race, ethnicity, national origin, religion, gender, sex, age, mental or physical disability, health status, receipt of health care, claims experience, medical history, genetic information, evidence of insurability, or geographic location.
 The rules and regulations outlined in the MCMG apply to MA plans and all who work for them, including agents and insurance brokers.
 Failure to comply with the guidelines provided can result in sanctions, such as closing down enrollment and marketing of plans and/or monetary fines.

 Distinction between Education & Marketing Events/Activities